 College of Education

 (208) 426-4875 ~ email@example.com

 Regional Institutional Accreditation: Boise State University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Regional accreditation of the university has been continuous since initial accreditation was conferred in 1941.
 Boise State University is currently accredited at all degree levels (A, B, M, D).
-Regional accreditation was reaffirmed by NWCCU in 2010.
+Regional accreditation has been continually reaffirmed by NWCCU.

 A common question has to do with the meaning of “regional accreditation.”
-Some might wonder, "BSU is accredited by the Northwest Commission on Colleges and Universities (NWCCU), but since I do not live in the Northwest.
+Some might wonder, “Boise State University is accredited by the Northwest Commission on Colleges and Universities (NWCCU), but since I do not live in the Northwest.
 Is my degree still valid in other places?”

 The answer is resoundingly YES!
 Accreditation for ALL universities in the United States is handled by regional commissions; there is no national accreditation.
 For example, the accreditation body for Stanford University is the Western Association of Schools and Colleges, the State University of New York (SUNY) system is accredited by the Middle States of Commission on Higher Education, and institutions in the University of North Carolina system, for example UNC-Chapel Hill, are accredited by the Southern Association for Colleges and Schools.
 A degree earned at a college or university that is accredited by a regional commission is valid anywhere in the U.S. or the world.